raspberrypilearning/make-crumble-sparkle-creature/en/step_4.md

 Let's start with a really simple two Sparkle code.

-Now that we have one Sparkle working, let's add another one!
-This time we will use RGB (red, green and blue) values to set our Sparkle's colour.

 --- task ---

 Open the Crumble software on your computer and click the play button just to check that the computer and Crumble are talking to each other.